 TGax Editor: Change this subclause as follows (#CID 7051):

-An HE STA can change its operating mode setting either using the procedure described in 11.42 (Notification of operating mode changes), or the procedure described in this subclause.
+An HE STA can change its operating mode setting using either operating mode notification (OMN) as(#7051) described in 11.42 (Notification of operating mode changes), or the operating mode indication (OMI)(#7051) procedure described in this subclause.

 OMI is a procedure used between an OMI initiator and an OMI responder.
 An HE STA that transmits a frame including an OM Control subfield is defined as an OMI initiator.
 An HE STA that receives a frame including an OM Control subfield is defined as an OMI responder.

-Operating mode indication (OMI) is a procedure used between an OMI initiator and an OMI responder.
+OMI(#7051) is a procedure used between an OMI initiator and an OMI responder.
 An HE STA that transmits a frame including an OM Control subfield is defined as an OMI initiator.
 An HE STA that receives a frame including an OM Control subfield is defined as an OMI responder.

 An HE STA may send to a STA that indicated value 1 in the OM Control Support field in its HE Capabilities element an individually addressed QoS Data, QoS Null or Class 3 Management frame that contains the OM Control subfield, after association, to indicate a change in its receive and/or transmit operating parameters.
-If dot11OMIOptionImplemented is true, an HE STA implements the reception of an individually addressed QoS Data, QoS Null or Class 3 Management frame that contains the OM Control subfield that indicates a change in receive and/or transmit operating parameters and the HE STA shall set the OM Control Support subfield in the HE MAC Capabilities Information field to 1.
+An HE STA with dot11OMIOptionImplemented equal to true implements the reception of an individually addressed QoS Data, QoS Null or Class 3 Management frame that contains the OM Control subfield that indicates a change in receive operating mode (ROM) and/or transmit operating mode (TOM) parameters.
+An HE STA with dot11OMIOptionImplemented equal to true shall set the OM Control Support subfield in the HE MAC Capabilities Information field of its HE Capabilities element to 1.(#7051)

 An HE AP shall set dot11OMIOptionImplemented to true and the HE AP shall implement the reception of the OM Control subfield.

-Operating Mode Indication and the Operation Mode Notification should not be transmitted in the same PPDU.
-When a STA transmits both Operating Mode Indication and Operating Mode Notification, the OMI responder shall use the channel width and the RX NSS of the latest received Operating Mode Indication or Operating Mode Notification from the OMI initiator.
+An HE STA should not transmit an OM Control subfield and an Operating Mode field in the same PPDU.
+When a STA transmits both OM Control subfield and Operating Mode field then the OMI responder shall use the channel width and the RX NSS of the most recently received OM Control subfield or Operating Mode field sent from the OMI initiator.(#7051, Ed)

-The OMI initiator shall indicate a change in its receive operating mode by including the OM Control subfield in a QoS Data, QoS Null or Class 3 Management frame that solicits an immediate acknowledgement and is addressed to the OMI responder.
+The OMI initiator shall indicate a change in its ROM parameters by including the OM Control subfield in a QoS Data, QoS Null or Class 3 Management frame that solicits an immediate acknowledgement and is addressed to the OMI responder as defined in 27.8.2 (Rules for receive operating mode (ROM) indication).(# 7051)

 NOTE—Frames that solicit an immediate acknowledgement are, for example, QoS Null frames and QoS Data frames with Normal Ack or Implicit BAR ack policy and Action frames.

-The OMI initiator supports receiving PPDUs with a bandwidth up to the value indicated by the Channel Width subfield and with a number of spatial streams up to the value indicated by the Rx NSS subfield of the OM Control subfield as defined in 27.8.2 (Receive operating mode (ROM) indication).
-The OMI initiator shall indicate a change in its transmit operating mode by including the OM Control subfield in a QoS Data, QoS Null or Class 3 Management frame that solicits an immediate acknowledgement frame and is addressed to the OMI responder as defined in 27.8.3 (Rules for transmit operating mode (TOM) indication).
+The OMI initiator supports receiving PPDUs with a bandwidth up to the value indicated by the Channel Width subfield and with a number of spatial streams, NSS, that is(#Ed) up to the value indicated by the Rx NSS subfield of the OM Control subfield as defined in 27.8.2 (Receive operating mode (ROM) indication).
+The OMI initiator shall indicate a change in its TOM parameters(#7051) by including the OM Control subfield in a QoS Data, QoS Null or Class 3 Management frame that solicits an immediate acknowledgement frame and is addressed to the OMI responder as defined in 27.8.3 (Rules for transmit operating mode (TOM) indication).

 TGax Editor: Insert the paragraph below at the end of this subclause (#CID 5851, 7249, 9803, 7192)):